flomio/flomio-js-sdk-example/README.md

 # Example

-Connect your FloBLE Plus in USB mode and run:
+Connect your FloBLE in USB mode and run:
 `node examples/example.js`

 Example.js: